Trial Sign-up Journey

 • Gave confidence to roll out the feature to other countries as part of future taxation initiatives

-Responsive to mobile browser
+Responsive mobile browser

 Problem